HHS/OPRE-OPS/docs/how_we_work/deploy_flow.md

 More to come here!

-## What automated checks run to verfiy the quality of new code?
+## What automated checks run to verify the quality of new code?

 More to come here!